-HarvEX / Turbo-Sniper :: Macro Processor
+HarvEX Macro Processor :: Scripting eBay

-This page presents the HarvEX Auction Macro Processor Tutorial, the Macro API Description & the Macro Example Collection.
+This page presents the HarvEX Macro Processor Tutorial, the Macro API Description & the Macro Example Collection.

 Why macros?